-The introduction of robotics into the supply chain has reduced costs, improved efficiency, increased productivity and accuracy.
-Today, robotics technologies take many forms and serve a number of important functions in the supply chain, from assembling widgets to reading bar codes to moving products from one area of a warehouse to another.
+The introduction of robotics into the supply chain has reduced costs and improved efficiencies, while increasing productivity and accuracy.
+Today, robotics technologies take many forms and serve a number of important functions in the supply chain, from assembling widgets to reading barcodes to moving products from one area of a warehouse to another.

 3) Advanced inventory management systems

-Today’s highly advanced inventory and network optimization tools provide visibility and insights both at a high level and the most granular level.
-Today’s advanced inventory management technologies directly integrate just about every aspect our complex physical inventory world into computer-based systems that make them manageable.
+Today’s highly advanced inventory and network optimization tools provide visibility and insights at both a high level and the most granular level.
+Advanced inventory management technologies directly integrate just about every aspect of our complex physical inventory world into computer-based systems that make them manageable.
 One of the largest expenses for many organizations is the cost of inventory.
 These companies know how important it is to keep a close eye on inventory levels.